0

 When taking out 2 or 3-stitch decreases, make sure that you catch all the stitches and that they aren’t twisted.
 To tink a k2tog from the right side carefully insert the needle tip through both stitches before releasing the stitch on the current row.

-photo showing the left needle tip inserted into one stitch of a decrease
+the left needle tip is inserted into one stitch of a decrease

 For an ssk: insert the left needle tip into the left hand stitch of the decrease, slip the stitch off the right needle